ritikranjan12/chatapp/README.md

 # chatapp
 This is a tkinter based gui chatapp

-First run the server.exe and then client.exe.
-Server.exe only works when client.exe is running.
+First run the server.exe and then client.exe./n Server.exe only works when client.exe is running./n
 Start the chat and enjoy.

 # Requirements